iammateus/terraform-aws-kubernetes/README.md

 The requirements must be met for the command below to work.

     # Go to terraform directory
     $ cd terraform

     # Apply all changes to your account
     $ terraform apply

-	# After Terraform finishes applying the changes, you need to configure your `kubectl`.
+    # After Terraform finishes applying the changes, you need to configure your kubectl.
     $ aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)

     # Use kunectl to apply the example.yaml manifest and create the sample resources
     $ kubectl apply -f ../k8s/example.yaml

 ## License